codecallogic/nexter/README.md

 # Nexter

 Nexter a web design concept for real state businesses.
-Utilizing modern css tools it dipslays modern web design layouts and in a well spaced clean components.
-With css grid techniques the site containes multiple sections such as gallery, testimonial, list view, and a nice header section, displaying features with creative formats.
+Utilizing modern css tools it displays modern web design layouts and in a well spaced clean components.
+With css grid techniques the site containers multiple sections such as gallery, testimonial, list view, and a nice header section, displaying features with creative formats.

 ![alt](https://i.imgur.com/0ppT7c1.png)